-During her last years, Luna Vachon became a born again Christian after being baptized by Nikita Koloff.
-She tried to clean herself up from her drug addiction, but sadly, disaster struck around Christmas 2009 when her house burned down, destroying all of her belongings.
-The months that followed would be difficult for her.
-On August 27th, 2010, at the age of 48, in the area of Pasco County, Florida, she would die from an accidental overdose of oxycodone and benzodiazepine.
+During her last years, Luna Vachon became a born-again Christian after being baptized by Nikita Koloff.
+She tried to clean herself up from her addictions, but sadly, disaster struck around Christmas 2009 when her house burned down, destroying all of her belongings.
+The months that followed were difficult for her.
+On August 27th, 2010, at the age of 48, in the area of Pasco County, Florida, she died from an accidental overdose of oxycodone and benzodiazepine.
 Her mother, who was coming by to visit, had discovered her body.
 Investigators previously found crushed pill residue and snorting straws at multiple locations inside her home.
 Vachon became addicted to meds and underwent rehabilitation, paid for by WWE, which she completed in June 2009.

-Three years before her death, she was still active in wrestling.
-Vachon defended and retained her Universal Women’s Hardcore Championship after defeating Jessika Havok in August of 2007.
-And on December 7th, her last match was for Great Lakes Championship Wrestling in Milwaukee, Wisconsin, with a win over Tracey Brooks.
+Three years before her passing, she was still active in wrestling.
+In August 2007, Vachon defended and retained her Universal Women’s Hardcore Championship after defeating Jessika Havok, who says that Luna was one her idols growing up and was also one of the reasons she entered pro wrestling.
+Luna’s last match was on December 7th for Great Lakes Championship Wrestling in Milwaukee, Wisconsin, with a win over Canadian wrestler Traci Brooks.

-Fierce, ruthless, wild, and crazy are all words that many employ to describe Luna Vachon.
-But she also had a smile that could disarm even the most jaded cynic.
-She was smarter than most people gave her credit for and had a deep-rooted love for the sport.
+Fierce, ruthless, wild, and crazy are all words that many employ to try and describe Luna Vachon who had a deep-rooted love for the sport.
+When not in character, she had a smile that could disarm even the most jaded cynic, and was smarter than most people gave her credit for.

 "She was willing to beat up a drunken New Jack for disrespecting me," Miss Hyatt would remember.
 "I would like to think that Luna is in heaven since the devil was afraid that she would take his spot."